linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 05 Money Markets.md

 Source: The Wall Street Journal Online, December 27, 2019, www.wsj.com

-# EXAMPLE 5-5 Calculation of Treasury Bill Price from a Wall Street Journal Quote
+**Example 5-5 Calculation of Treasury Bill Price from a Wall Street Journal Quote**

 From Table 5-5, the asked (or discount) yield on the T-bill maturing on June 11, 2020 (or 167 days from the quote date, December 27, 2019), is 1.528 percent.
 The T-bill price for these T-bills is calculated as: